-- 15 medium size or 25 small empanada discs (use this recipe for homemade empanada dough for frying or store bought empanada discs)
+- 15 medium size or 25 small empanada discs - can use homemade dough (recipe below) or store bought empanada discs.

 - ~2 ½ cups grated cheese (you can use quesillo, mozzarella, monterey jack, Oaxaca or any other cheese that melts well or a combination of your favorites)